gost/workshops/1_installation.md

 $ docker-compose --version
 docker-compose version 1.13.0, build 1719ceb
 ```

-- Postman

-Verify that Postman is installed.
-If not, download it from https://www.getpostman.com/

-If installed, open the file 'SensorThings API v1.0.postman_collection.json'

 If Docker is missing, install it for <a href="https://docs.docker.com/docker-for-mac/install/#download-docker-for-mac">Mac</a> or <A href="https://docs.docker.com/docker-for-windows/install/">Windows</a>